XUPT-SSS/MVP/README.md

 - **Pandas** == 2.2.2

 # Datasets
-Our evaluation leverages two well-established vulnerability datasets, TrVD and PrimeVul.
-A brief description of these two datasets is provided below.
-• TrVD dataset is constructed based on the Software As- surance Reference Dataset (SARD), which contains mainly synthetic vulnerability samples derived from vari- ous sources such as publicly disclosed security incidents, historical vulnerability reports, and software versions with known fixes.
-In total, TrVD contains 98,181 vulnerable functions annotated with 85 vulnerability types.
-• PrimeVul dataset is built by integrating and recon- structing four existing real-world vulnerability datasets, including BigVul, CrossVul, CVEfixes and DiverseVul.
-It offers more accurate and consistent ground-truth annota- tions, through rigorous data deduplication and a language model-based labeling approach that achieves human-level accuracy.
-The dataset contains 6,004 vulnerable samples across 128 vulnerability types.The dataset can be downloaded at:https://drive.google.com/drive/folders/1lbedAH64v7hlHGeIWJSGfVYkhFb-T5pA?usp=drive_link
+The TrVD and PrimeVul datasets used in our evaluation can be downloaded from: https://drive.google.com/drive/folders/1lbedAH64v7hlHGeIWJSGfVYkhFb-T5pA?usp=drive_link
 # Source
-## Step1:Code normalization
+## Step1: Code normalization
 Normalize the raw source code to remove noise such as comments, inconsistent indentation, and redundant symbols.
 ```
 cd preprocess
 python normalization.py
 ```
-## Step2:Pretrain
+## Step2: Pretrain
 Pretrain the model on normalized source code to learn general-purpose code representations.
 ```
 cd ..
 python pretrain.py
 ```
-## Step3:Description embedding
+## Step3: Description embedding
 Extract semantic embeddings for CWE vulnerability descriptions.
 These embeddings act as semantic prompts that guide the feature extraction process during meta-learning.
 ```
 python cwe_desc.py
 ```
-## Step4:Meta-training and Meta-testing
+## Step4: Meta-training and Meta-testing
 Perform episodic meta-training and meta-testing under few-shot settings.
 During training, the model learns to rapidly adapt to new vulnerability types; during testing, it is evaluated on unseen or rare categories.
 ```